RecordEvolution/TDMtermite/README.md

 ```

 which uses `/usr/local/bin` as installation directory.
 On _macOSX_ please first
-build the binary locally with `make` and install it to in your prefered location.
+build the binary locally with `make` and install it to in your preferred location.

 ### Python